garthpuckerin/garthpuckerin/docs/resume/README.md

 For the plain-text version, copy into your preferred word processor and apply branding as needed.

 Update these files whenever the site content changes so the resume remains in sync.

+## Automation

+Run `npm run resumes` from the project root to regenerate the PDF bundle consumed by the site.